capjamesg/markdown-revision-extension/README.md

 {'pending': {'suggestions': [{'uuid': 'ea750efc-c274-43f8-a003-584f5288b36d', 'text': '[S: Perhaps "thought?"]', 'index': 70}], 'revisions': [{'uuid': '3a626e37-36ee-4bc2-8626-663ad56f42b5', 'text': '[R: /on Billions/on the television show Billions/]', 'index': 1285}], 'deletions': []}, 'accepted': {'suggestions': [], 'revisions': [], 'deletions': []}}
 ```

+After incorporating a revision into a document, implementations MUST delete the inline revision.
+Implementations SHOULD remove any spaces before the deletion syntax.

 ### Comments

 To parse a comment, search for the following text in a document: